-Cabinet refacing is a popular and affordable way to give a new look to your kitchen.
+Cabinet refacing is a popular and affordable way to give a new look to your kitchen whether DIY or through a kitchen remodeling service.
 Compared to cabinet replacement, refacing requires less work, is less disruptive and is 30% to 50% cheaper to complete.
 In this comprehensive article, we talk about some of the pros and cons of cabinet refacing considering factors like budgeting and the desired results, to help you decide if refacing is worth your investment.

 What is Cabinet Refacing?